 School social worker Emily Penn fought back tears when describing how badly students need more support staff.

 “Our students suffer from trauma.
 They suffer from so many things they need help coping with,” Penn said.

 Many child deaths are “by suicide and by guns.
 This is a fact in Chicago,” she said.

-But teachers say those concessions aren't enough, and they're ready to strike.
-That means 360,000 students have no idea when they'll see their teachers again.
+But teachers say those concessions aren’t enough.
+That means about 300,000 students now have no idea when they’ll see their teachers again.